 Utility costs present a serious issue for many residents as well, particularly those whose budgets are already strained by a high cost burden with rent and mortgage payments.
-The City of Urbana has partnered with Ecological Construction Laboratories, a local Community Housing Development Organization funded with HOME Investment Partnership Program funds to further develop affordable and efficient housing in the area.
-Two homes have been completed and sold to date, with a third expected to begin construction in the next year.

-The Crystal View Townhomes Affordable Housing Project, currently under construction at the location of the former Lakeside Terrace public housing development, also represents a major step in support of efficient housing construction.
+Homestead Corporation of Champaign-Urbana, a Community Housing Development Corporation of the Urbana HOME Consortium, is also developing single-family townhomes, known as the Crystal View Townhomes Affordable Housing Project, currently under construction at the location of the former Lakeside Terrace public housing development.
+This project also represents a major step in support of efficient housing construction.
 The various energy efficient design elements of the 70 units being constructed will significantly reduce the cost burden on low-income persons living in the development, increasing the sustainability of the neighborhood as well.
-Specifically, Homestead Homes are constructed to meet the latest Model Energy Code.

-In addition to these programs and developments, the City maintains active cooperation with organizations offering utility assistance to low-income persons, including the Champaign County Regional Planning Commission (CCRPC) which administers the Low-Income Home Energy Assistance Program (LIHEAP).
-LIHEAP is funded jointly by the U.S. Department of Health and Human Services and the State of Illinois to help lowincome households with their home energy bills by providing bill payment assistance, heating reconnection assistance, and emergency furnace repair/replacement.
+The City maintains active cooperation with organizations offering utility assistance to low-income persons, including the Champaign County Regional Planning Commission (CCRPC), which administers the Low-Income Home Energy Assistance Program (LIHEAP).
+LIHEAP is funded jointly by the U.S. Department of Health and Human Services and the State of Illinois to help low-income households with their home energy bills by providing bill payment assistance, heating reconnection assistance, and emergency furnace repair/replacement.
 The program provides a one-time benefit to both eligible renters and homeowners for utility bills.
 The amount of assistance is determined by income, household size, fuel type, and geographic location.
-Emergency reconnection assistance also may be available to households that are disconnected from an energy source needed for heating, or if a delivered fuel supplier has refused to deliver and the tank contains 10 percent or less.
-Reconnection assistance will only be provided to households that have made a good faith effort to maintain their energy services, or that can pay a portion of the amount owed for reconnection.

 Within just the first three months of administering the program in 2006, CCRPC assisted 1,500 applicants and disbursed over \$500,000 of funding.
 This program has helped thousands of low-income persons stay on top of their utility bills during peak season.